Aims

 Aims vs Pippit

-Pippit, from CapCut/ByteDance, turns a product link into marketing videos, AI-avatar UGC, posters, and images — and publishes them straight to social.
-Aims is an all-in-one ecommerce platform that adds built-in competitor ad and email research, so you study winning creative before you build.
+Pippit, from CapCut, turns a product link into videos, avatars, and posters, and publishes them to social.
+Aims adds what Pippit does not have: competitor ad and email research built into the creator, so you study winning ads before you build.

 Free to start · No credit card required · Updated June 2026